 I know you’re all wondering what the deal is with these gardens gnomes.
 They’ve been around for centuries.
 But do you know why?
-Well, they are actually mythical creatures that make sure your garden stays safe and protected from bad luck!
-All it takes is one glance at their little white hats to see how cute they are too!
+They are mythical creatures that make sure your garden stays safe and protected from bad luck!
+All it takes is one glance at their little white hats to see how cute they are!

 What is the point of putting garden gnomes in your garden?
 Why not just plant flowers instead?
-Gnomes, those cute little figurines, are found in a lot of gardens, especially in Europe.
+Gnomes, those cute little figurines, are found in many gardens, especially in Europe.
 But why?
 Why do people put these little statues out…sometimes annoying their neighbors?

 The History of Garden Statues